Stif-UK/StifBlog/_posts/2015-09-12-Battlestar-Galactica-The-Board-Game-Review.markdown

 layout: post
 title:  "Battlestar Galactica: The Board Game review"
 date:   2015-09-11 22:00:00
-categories: tabletop, review
+categories: tabletop
 ---
 To kick off the blog I thought I'd start by reposting some old reviews which I originally posted on [Boardgaming.com][bg.com].
 I'm far from a good (or particularly interesting) writer, but these should fill a bit of white space until I get some coding projects up.

-First up, the first board game review I ever wrote, for Battlestar Galactica the board game (now with added pictures!)
+First up, the first board game review I ever wrote, for Battlestar Galactica the board game (pictures coming soon!)

 *Humanity has lost*
 ----------